sourcegraph/handbook/content/product-engineering/engineering/code-graph/batch-changes/index.md

 ## Growth plan

-We have no further plans to grow the team at this time.
+We are looking to add one [experienced full-stack engineer](https://boards.greenhouse.io/sourcegraph91/jobs/4179711004) to our team to help us grow our product in FY22 Q4.

 ## Onboarding